deeplearning4j/deeplearning4j/core-concepts.md

 All deep learning is based on vectors and tensors, and DL4J relies on a tensor library called [ND4J](http://nd4j.org/).
 It provides us with the ability to work with *n-dimensional arrays* (also called tensors).
 Thanks to its different backends, it even enables us to use both CPUs and GPUs.

-## Preparing data for learning and prediction
+## Preparing Data for Learning and Prediction

 Unlike other machine learning or deep learning frameworks, DL4J treats the tasks of loading data and training algorithms as separate processes.
 You don't just point the model at data saved somewhere on disk, you load the data using DataVec.
 This gives you a lot more flexiblity, and retains the convenience of simple data loading.